towshif/towshif.github.io/docs/01.UNIX-Tutorial/shell2.md

     find . -type f -empty	        # Find an empty file within the current directory. find /home -user exampleuser -mtime 7 -iname ".db"	# Find all .db files (ignoring text case) modified in the last 7 days by a

+**Advanced usage** : find locates all files in the hierarchy starting at the current directory and fully recursing into the directory tree.
+In this example, find will delete all files that end with the characters `.bak`:

+    find . -name "*.bak" -delete

 ---